AllanOricil/esp32-mfa-authenticator/README.md

 	**R:** People often use multiple services that require MFA TOTP codes with high frequency because of their short living sessions.

+- encrypt keys and ask for password during resets to decrypt them

+	**why?**

+	**R:** it is not secure to have secrets stored without protection

 - enable ESP32 to receive secrets via the local network.

 	**why?**